 Her recipe for “Braised Escarole with Onion” seemed simple enough so I cooked some up, subbing in ghee instead of olive oil.

 Here’s what you need to wrangle up:

 - 1 large head of escarole (~2 pounds in all)

 - 3 tablespoons of ghee or olive oil

 The first thing you need to is separate the escarole leaves and wash well (there can be lots of mud and dirt at the base of the inner leaves).
 Drain and coarsely chop.

-Heat the butter in a wide skillet over medium heat and sauté the onions until soft.
+Heat the ghee in a wide skillet over medium heat and sauté the onions until soft.